-Earlier Game And Watch handheldthis morning, I was trying to find references to an older LCD game from Nintendo.
+Earlier this morning, I was trying to find references to an older LCD game from Nintendo.
 While I was not aware of its actual name, I was sure that it was from Nintendo, it was an LCD game and it featured the Mario Brothers.
 My search key included ‘1983’ (which was the year I [we] bought it in).
 To make a long story short, via Wikipedia’s ‘Nintendo’ history, I ended up at ‘Gameboy’ and eventually, ‘Game & Watch’.
 That rang a bell and here it is: Mario’s Cement Factory.
 Note that the image at Wikipedia shows the ‘table top version’ (which I recognize too: those were the ones that were sold in toy stores, while the LCD versions were generally sold in jewelry/clock stores).

 But yes, it must have been 1983 or 1984, when I (we) decided to buy it and that was the very first Nintendo I’ve actually seen: I was familiar with ‘Donkey Kong’ (The Game & Watch handheld came with a neat 2 screen version), but most likely that one was out of the price range.
 It’s also the first time I got familiar with the ‘Mario phenomenon’, which returned to TV and silver screen in the mid 90s, much to my surprise.
 If I had told the little kids that I had a ‘Mario’ game in the Eighties, it would have been a shocking revelation.
 (Interesting to see that Mario’s ‘gaming career started with the ‘Donkey Kong’ game, which was 1983 too).